 What is a contingent liability?

 Contingent liabilities arise as a result of special circumstances.
-They are generally rare and unexpected.
+They're generally rare and unexpected.
 Lawsuits, real or threatened, are the most common contingent liability.
-In some cases, contingent liabilities are recorded when the company expects a transaction, such as unused gift cards or product warranties, to occur but doesn't yet know the date or amount of the transaction.
-Contingent liabilities must be listed on a company’s balance sheet if they are probable and the amount can be estimated.
+In some cases, accountants record contingent liabilities when the company expects a transaction, such as unused gift cards or product warranties, to occur but doesn't yet know the date or amount of the transaction.
+You can list these liabilities on a company's balance sheet if they're probable and it's possible to estimate the amount.

 What is the difference between a liability and an expense?

 Though they both reflect an organization's cash outflow, expenses and liabilities have key differences.
 Expenses are reductions to income and liabilities are reductions to assets.
 Expenses are costs incurred to keep the business functioning daily.
-They are usually recurring, monthly expenditures.
-Liabilities are a reflection of what is owed in the future.
+They're usually recurring monthly expenditures.
+Liabilities are a reflection of owed debts in the future.